krithiva/kafka-VM/README.md

-Run the following command to list all available brokers in the cluster:
-1	kafkacat -L -b kafka-1:19092
+Run the following command to list all available brokers in the cluster: kafkacat -L -b kafka-1:19092
 As you can see all of three nodes are accessible:

-The result of command: kafkacat -L -b kafka-1:19092 better-coding@bc-vbox:~$ kafkacat -L -b kafka-1:19092 Metadata for all topics (from broker 1: kafka-1:19092/1):
+The result of command: kafkacat -L -b kafka-1:19092
+>:~$ kafkacat -L -b kafka-1:19092

+Metadata for all topics (from broker 1: kafka-1:19092/1):
  3 brokers:
   broker 2 at kafka-2:29092